 1. Introduction.
 The basic task of level set methods is to describe the evolution of dynamic interfaces.
-Particular forms of the level set equations and corresponding computational simulations have a tremendous number of different applications; see [31, 32, 38, 39] for details and references.
+Particular forms of the level set equations and corresponding computational simulations have a tremendous area of different applications, see [31, 32, 38, 39] for details and references.

-The level set equation for the moving interface advected by a velocity field $\vec{V}$ can be written in the form where the level set function $\phi = \phi(t, x)$ describes the evolving interface implicitly by its zero level set (contour line in two dimensions and isosurface in three dimensions).
+The level set equation for the moving interface advected by a velocity field $\vec{V}$ can be written in the form where the level set function $\phi = \phi(t, x)$ describes the evolving interface implicitly by its zero level set (contour line in 2D and isosurface in 3D).